altafahmed84/claudeVibeCodeTestMSFT/project_report.md

 ## Overview

 This project is a React-based web application that tracks and displays the evolution of Microsoft Copilot features across different platforms and applications.
-The application provides an interactive interface for exploring Copilot features with filtering, searching, and user engagement capabilities including upvoting and starring features..
+The application provides an interactive interface for exploring Copilot features with filtering, searching, and user engagement capabilities including upvoting and starring features...

 **Live Application**: https://yellow-desert-05314121e.1.azurestaticapps.net